wayneparrott/rclnodejs_template/README.md

 * The ROS package executable is a script that is created by CMakeList_rclnode_project.txt when you run `npm run build-colcon`.
 The script performs a cd to the project directory (this directory) and runs the `npm start`.
 The package executable is installed to ros/<your_pkg_name>/lib/<your_pkg_name>/<executable>.
 In addition, a python3 launch file is created and installed to ros/<your_pkg_name>/share/<your_pkg_name>/launch/<your_pkg_name>.launch.py.

+## Special Thanks

+* Thanks to the [rclnodejs](https://github.com/RobotWebTools/rclnodejs) team for enabling JavaScript coders to participate in the ROS2 develper community.

+* Thanks to [Genuitec](https://genuitec.com) for the [CodeMix](https://www.genuitec.com/products/codemix/) plugin for Eclipse which provides great TypeScript and Python coding tools among its many other supported languages.